 If you thought getting toddlers to go to bed was tricky, you want to try a teenager for size.
+Let me tell you a story about the teenager and the battle at bedtime.

 Bedtime battles are a daily occurrence in the house and I am now so tired, I am starting to wonder if the sleep deprivation you have when your children are babies is somehow a test for what is to come years later.